abisop/nuttx-docs/en/implementation/simulation.md

 To further complicate things, nothing in the simulation can call into a host interface that blocks.
 Why?
 Because this is not a NuttX blocking call, this is a host system blocking call.
-It just not block that one NuttX thread; it blocks the entire simulation\!
+It just not block that one NuttX thread; it blocks the entire simulation!

 But you can add special, low level interface between the NuttX and the Host blobs so that they can communicate.
 The Host blob could access the